berkerdemirel/Deep-Convolutional-Generative-Adversarial-Networks/README.md

 A Generative Adversarial Network (GAN) is a machine learning technique in the set of generative models.
 Given a training set, networks can learn the probability distribution of classes and generate new data using those statistics.
 The method is applied in a game-theoretical manner.
 The proposed structure contains two models.
 The generative model can be thought of as analogous to a painter that learns how to paint from scratch, while the discriminator model can be thought of as a critic that guides the new learner to improve[1].
 As time goes, both of them improve from each other.

 DCGAN is a variant of GANs that utilizes convolutional layers for feature extraction in the discriminator, and transposed convolution layers for image creation in the generator.
-In this repository, DCGAN is applied to CIFAR-10 [3], MNIST [4] and CelebA [5] datasets using PyTorch machine learning library.
+In this repository, DCGAN is applied to CIFAR-10 [2], MNIST [3] and CelebA [4] datasets using PyTorch machine learning library.

 ## Methodology

 The aim of the generator is to take a high dimensional vector (z) that is randomly sampled from Gaussian distribution, and map into image space (G(z) = x).
 The discriminator is used to distinguish whether the discriminator input is real or generated.
 It outputs a value D(x) to estimate the chance that the input is real.

-The method that is proposed in Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks is adopted.
+The method that is proposed in Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks[1] is adopted.

 <p align="center">